 Model United Nations

 Stockton University Model United Nations is a campus-wide program supported by Academic Affairs and Student Affairs.
-Stockton’s Model UN program includes options to participate in National Model UN (NMUN) conferences in the Spring and Fall semesters.
 An innovative experiential learning experience, academic sport clubs like Model UN bridge the gap between extracurricular and academic activities by increasing opportunities for our students to gain skills such as communicating complex issues concisely, dealing effectively with crises under a time constraint, working with people from a variety of backgrounds, solving challenges with creative solutions, and applying discipline-specific knowledge.
-Experiences like Model UN are well-known by professionals in law, public policy, communication, and other fields for providing students the opportunity to gain these and other skills that are vital to compete in today’s workplace.
-Stockton’s Model UN program also seeks to improve awareness of foreign policy and international issues on campus and in the local community.

 Questions or interested in joining?
-Please send us a message at email@example.com!
+Find us on Osprey Hub or send us a message at email@example.com!